Principal: Mrs. Sheryl Bridgeman

 Cooperative, friendly-natured administration and staff: "My child loves the school and feels very safe at Blueberry and loves the family like atmosphere with everyone at the school, including administration, teachers, and other students.
 I believe that this school genuinely cares about the feedback it receives from parents and uses it in a positive way."

-Citizenship is a large part of the school culture, reaching beyond our monthly assemblies.
-Our Junior High Leadership group and our Elementary Caring Kids group involve many students in service learning projects.
+Citizenship is a large part of the school culture.
+We have student-led assemblies 4-5 times per year.
+Our Junior High Leadership group and our Elementary Caring Kids group involve many students who give back to community organizations and support a variety of causes.
 Students take part in their community by raising funds each year for a community group, a provincial or national organization and an international organization.
-The students and staff have raised funds for such groups as the Stony Plain Kinsmen Christmas Hampers, Terry Fox, Boomer’s Legacy, Heart and Stroke Foundation, Free the Children and World Vision.
+The students and staff have raised funds for such groups as the Stony Plain Kinsmen Christmas Hampers, Terry Fox, Boomer’s Legacy, Heart and Stroke Foundation, Children's Diabetes Foundation, Free the Children and World Vision.

 Looking to the Future

 Leadership and citizenship are ways that students at Blueberry School are preparing for the future.
-Academic success is also emphasized at Blueberry School, as are the skills and process that will make our students successful in High School and beyond.
+Academic success is a priority at Blueberry School, as are the skills and process that will make our students successful in high school and beyond.

-Throughout the school year students are given the opportunity to be leaders in the community and to learn about their future including the “World of Work”.
+Throughout the school year, students are given the opportunity to be leaders in the community and to learn about their future including the “World of Work”.
 Students in Grades 8 and 9 have previously attended the NAIT Open House and various grades take part in workshops through the Junior Achievement program.
-At NAIT students learned about some possible career paths and how their education can lead them there, while Junior Achievement focused on business and financial literacy skills in an interactive format.
-Both of these experiences exposed students to “the future”.
+At NAIT, students learned about some possible career paths and how their education can lead them there, while Junior Achievement focused on business and financial literacy skills in an interactive format.
+Blueberry students also participated in Skills Alberta.
+These experiences provided students with first-hand opportunities that allowed them to begin considering the world of work options for themselves.

 Unique Features Of Our School Include: